COVID Vaccine Alert: Immediate sign-ups at Independence Walmart

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 5:25 a.m.
-Friday, our team of content producers have found immediate openings on Thursday, March 18, at the Independence Walmart, 4000 S. Bolger Road.
+As of 4:59 a.m.
+Friday, our team of content producers have found immediate openings on Thursday, March 25 at the Independence, MO, Walmart, at 4000 S Bolger Rd.

 To stay up-to-date on when we find more openings, subscribe to our COVID-19 Vaccine Alert notifications in our free news app.